 There are two fuel options for ovens – gas and electric.
 Both have their pros and cons.
 When deciding which to go with, it will ultimately come down to your budget, how you like to cook and what you’re looking to cook with it.

-Naturally your budget determines which oven you will ultimately go with.
-The good news is you’ll find perfectly capable ovens at many different price points.
+Naturally, your budget determines which oven you will ultimately go with.
+The good news is that you can find perfectly capable ovens at many different price points.
 However, generally prices start at no lower than $600, unless you find one on sale.
-Our survey found that Aussie households spend an average of $1,164 on new ovens.
-This is around the middle of the oven price range.
+Our survey found that Aussie households spend an average of $1,046 on new ovens.

 Ultimately, you’ll want an oven that lives up to your cooking expectations, and doesn’t let you down at the end of a long, hard day.
 This review is based on the real-world experiences of Aussie consumers just like you, so we hope you find this report helpful in your search for a new oven.